Demand Modeling

 • Famous example from McFadden (1974)

-• Suppose you estimate demand for transportation with three options: {Blue Bus, Red Bus, Car}, each with 33% market share
+• Suppose you estimate demand for transportation with three options: {Blue Bus, Red Bus, Car}, each with 33% market share, and you include product intercepts in utility

-• Now suppose you painted the red buses blue and want to predict market shares in the new choice set: {Blue Bus, Car}
+• Now suppose you evaluate a counterfactual in which you paint all of the red buses blue, and then you predict market shares in the new choice set {Blue Bus, Car}

 IIA: Remedies